-The course will use the Belt and Road Initiative (OBI) as a central context to identify, investigate, and analyse management challenges arising from varied cultural environments.
+The course will use the Belt and Road Initiative (OBI) and Greater Bay Initiative (GBI) as the central context to identify, investigate, and analyse management challenges arising from varied cultural environments.

 Classes will be organized around a case study perspective with students working in "management teams" to recognize, analyse and resolve disruptive management issues arising from cultural differences.
 Lessons will begin with a short discussion period or video on a topic and then move to management teams working to solve mini-case studies or engaging in cultural learning activities.